 Then I used a PVC pipe cutter to cut the non-knob end to length.
-Here is a great “How to use a kobalt pvc cutter” tutorial video since they don't come with instructions…apparently.
-Since the ends get a little smushed during the pipe cutting, you will most likely have to use needle nose pliers and/or a hammer to get it to the right size hole to fit the rest of your hardware.
+Here is a great “How to use a kobalt pvc cutter” tutorial video since they don’t come with instructions…apparently.
+Since the ends get a little smushed during the pipe cutting, you may have to use needle nose pliers and/or a hammer to flatten it out again.

 Ikea Roller Shade Hack – The Fun Part

 Now comes the fun part with the fabric.
 I laid mine face down on the floor of my office.

 Look familiar?
-You may have seen it before in the guest bathroom.
+You may have seen the shower curtain before in the guest bathroom.

-I didn't love it in the bathroom, but I thought the light blues, yellows, and soft gray matched up nearly perfect with the new ice blue kitchen color.
+I didn’t love it in the bathroom, but I thought the light blues, yellows, and soft gray matched up perfectly with the new ice blue kitchen color.